 Ice Cube is a living rap legend from Compton, California.
 He grew to prominence as a member of N.W.A., and would eventually make his mark in Hollywood; starring in over 40 films.

 A 22 page document, with bullet point demands - ranging from judicial & banking reform, to specific appeals for the entertainment & film industry.

 “We've been lied to for a long time, 400 years or more, and so one thing I know is we need to do something different.”

 -Ice Cube, explaining his plan to Roland Martin

-Behind each of those words is a thinly concealed, and heartfelt frustration.
+Behind each of those words is a thinly concealed frustration.